Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 Python Challenge Scoring Harness
 ================================

-In a perfect world, Synapse would automatically validate, score, annotate submissions and emails participants for you.
+In a perfect world, Synapse would automatically validate, score, annotate submissions and email participants for you.
 Sadly, we do not live in a perfect world!

 Fortunately, we have created `challenge.py`, a lightweight python script, that takes a configuration python as a parameter that you can run on the cloud (AWS, Google, Azure) or your internal servers/clusters.
-This script will automatically look for recieved submissions to an evaluation queue and validate/score these submissions.
+This script will automatically look for received submissions to an evaluation queue and validate/score these submissions.

 If you have no idea what evaluation queues or challenge are, then please turn back around.
 If you are curious about setting up a challenge, please view the step-by-step [Challenge Guide Overview](https://docs.synapse.org/articles/challenge_administration.html) to building out a challenge before continuing.